adriancmiranda/flash-compiler/README.md

 Warning
 =======
-Flash compiler is currently only compatible with MAC OS X. No guarantee, but I think that you can perform using [cygwin](http://cygwin.com/) on Microsoft Windows.
+Flash compiler is currently only compatible with MAC OS X. No guarantee, but I think that you can perform using [cygwin](http://cygwin.com/) on Microsoft Windows or [git-for-windows](https://git-for-windows.github.io/).

 Support
 =======